selvendiranj/kubernetes/readme.md

 ```

 ### Ignore cgroupfs driver warning message as cgroupfs is the docker default driver.
+**It is important to make sure the pod network is a non-existing network.
+This means that it should not be routable from any of your nodes and it may not be in the same range as your node interfaces.
+For example if your master node would have the IP: 192.168.0.1 and you assign the 192.168.0.0/16 range to your pod network this will cause issues.
+So in this case you should pick another network such as:
+/opt/bin/kubeadm init --apiserver-advertise-address=192.168.0.1 --pod-network-cidr=10.244.0.0/12**
 Init the cluster (MasterNode)
 ```
 priv_ip=$(ip -f inet -o addr show eth1|cut -d\  -f 7 | cut -d/ -f 1 | head -n 1)